The happy family doesn’t exist, and it’s all good

 This is the time most mothers commit suicide.
 It is also the time when teens self harm and are diagnosed with all kinds of mental disorders.
 Teens are really hard times and it is hugely stigmatized (also connected to self harm and suicide).
 A child psychologist described the teens as a reaching a point when they become a space rocket and shuts out, cutting all communication with the home base and parents can only pray and hope to get a signal back soon and that it’s not too bad news.

-Families have parents and parenthood has gone through a huge revolution and evolution in only 50 years compared never seen in human history before.
-Parents have gone from being obeyed in a highly hierarchic system to more a family democracy, based on equal rights and freedom of speech and those born in one and bringing up in the other will often be squeezed.
-It has also seen the most extraordinary interest from scientists parenthood has never before been studies as much as children has never been studied as much, and it is clearly linked to women liberation as the studies are more often done by now working women.
+Families have parents and parenthood has gone through a huge revolution and evolution in only 50 years, never seen in human history before.
+Parents, guided by religious “laws” of honor and shame, have gone from being obeyed in a highly hierarchic system to more a family democracy, based on equal rights and freedom of speech and those born in one and bringing up in the other will often be squeezed.